tidyverse/tibble/revdep/problems.md

     Warning in structure(x, class = unique(c("AsIs", oldClass(x)))) :
       Calling 'structure(NULL, *)' is deprecated, as NULL cannot have attributes.
       Consider 'structure(list(), *)' instead.
-    Error: All columns in a tibble must be 1d or 2d objects:
+    Error: All columns in a tibble must be vectors:
     ```

 # PopED